-Google made a recent announcement in their post “Making it easier to reach the right customers on Search”.
-But did the changes really make it easier and more profitable?
-Here are my notes on what Google’s announcement really means.
+Google made a recent announcement in their post “making it easier to reach the right customers on Search”.
+However, did the changes really make it easier and more profitable?
+Here are our notes on what Google’s announcement really means.

 - Google wants to make more money out of 15% of the new queries every day that haven’t been seen before.
 This means further decline in traffic for SEO experts unfortunately.

 - Google wants to push Smart Bidding.
 The post is about changes to “phrase match” and “broad match modifier”.
 It appeared 10/11 times in the whole post.
-They mentioned Smart Bidding 5 times!
-Seems like I’m not that far off with my guess in this blog post.
+They mentioned Smart Bidding 5 times.
+Seems like we’re not that far off with our guess in this blog post.

-- The term “Exact match for precision” scared me a bit.
-Considering the bad development regarding close variant in exact match keywords, I wonder how will the performance look like when you go broad?
+- The term “Exact match for precision” scared us a bit.
+Considering the bad development regarding close variant in exact match keywords, we wonder how will the performance look like when you go broad?

 Better start adding your negative keywords used for MBroad in the past to your phrase keywords now.
-Only 2 weeks left before the changes take effect!Share on Twitter
+Only two weeks left before the changes take effect!Share on Twitter

-- It is surprising that after the update on broad match modifier, you get less traffic.
-Instead you should start adding phrase match keywords now, since there are only two weeks left!
+- It’s surprising that after the update on broad match modifier, you get less traffic.
+Instead you should start adding phrase match keywords now, since there are only two weeks left.
 If you run out of time, consider using broad match with Smart Bidding.

-- There is a small detail that means a lot!
-Phrase will not act as the old modified broad.
+- There is a small detail that means a lot.
+Phrase won’t act as the old modified broad.
 Google tells you this is an advantage.
 What it actually means is that you can not port your MBroad keywords to phrase.
-Of course you can easily port them to broad (+Smart Bidding).
+Of course, you can easily port them to broad (+Smart Bidding).

-- 2 weeks is not enough time to port your negative keywords from MBroad to phrase on large accounts.
-You will pay a lot of money for noise in the search terms.
+🔵 Two weeks isn’t enough time to port your negative keywords from MBroad to phrase on large accounts.
+You’ll pay a lot of money for noise in the search terms.

-- If you are not able to cover your existing traffic with new phrase match keywords you will lose traffic with your old modified broad match strategy.
+🔵 If you aren’t able to cover your existing traffic with new phrase match keywords, you’ll lose traffic with your old modified broad match strategy.